mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- There are roadworks signs at the junction of Brockhampton Lane and Hyde lane which obstruct the view of Hyde lane when pulling out of Brockhampton Lane.
+Furthermore with the way the lanes have been arranged when turning right from Hyde lane into Brockhampton Lane I was nearly rear ended, 20th June :- [7740120](https://www.fixmystreet.com/report/7740120)
+- Huge dip in road, 20th June :- [7739906](https://www.fixmystreet.com/report/7739906)
+- Road falling apart, 20th June :- [7739894](https://www.fixmystreet.com/report/7739894)
 - Overgrown Verges Poor Visibility on Highcross to Cirencester rd, 20th June :- [7739569](https://www.fixmystreet.com/report/7739569)
 - All the street lights in Heron Close are not working, 20th June :- [7739556](https://www.fixmystreet.com/report/7739556)
 - Tree Branch sticking out.
 Causing damage to Busses, 20th June :- [7739464](https://www.fixmystreet.com/report/7739464)